Drip Irrigation Installation – Gilbert, AZ

 Can I install drip irrigation myself?

 You can try.
-Most DIY systems either leak, clog, or run unevenly.
-If you've got plumbing experience and patience, a small garden bed is doable.
+Typically, most DIY systems either leak, clog, or run unevenly.
+Of course, if you've got plumbing experience and patience, a small garden bed is doable.
 A whole-yard system with proper zoning, backflow prevention, and pressure regulation?
 Hire it out.
 You'll spend less on labor than you'll waste on water from a faulty system.

 How often do I need to maintain my drip system?

 Change your filter every 2–3 months during the growing season.
 Once a year, flush the lines to clear sediment.
-Before winter, blow out the system with compressed air if temps drop below 32°F. That's it.
+Before winter, blow out the system with compressed air if temps drop below 32°F. In fact, that's it.
 Takes an hour, keeps your system running clean.

 Ready to Stop Wasting Water?

 If your Gilbert landscape is struggling or your water bill looks wrong, let's talk drip irrigation.
-Book online for a free site evaluation, or fill out the contact form if you have specific questions.
+Book online for a free site evaluation, or Book Online if you have specific questions.
 I'll come by, look at what you've got, and tell you straight whether a new system makes sense for your yard.
 No pressure, no sales pitch — just honest advice from someone who's been doing this since before most of the current neighborhoods in Gilbert even existed.